stivengjinaj/SentinelPV/README.md

 Physics sensing plays a central role in many scientific and engineering domains, which inherently involves two coupled tasks: reconstructing dense physical fields from sparse observations and optimizing scattered sensor placements to observe maximum information.
-While deep learning has made rapid advances in sparse-data reconstruction, **existing methods generally omit optimization of sensor placements, leaving the mutual enhancement between reconstruction and placement on the shel**f.
+While deep learning has made rapid advances in sparse-data reconstruction, **existing methods generally omit optimization of sensor placements, leaving the mutual enhancement between reconstruction and placement on the shelf**.
 To change this suboptimal practice, we propose PhySense with the following features:

 - PhySense is a **synergistic two-stage framework for accurate physics sensing**, which integrates a flow-based generative reconstruction model with a sensor placement optimization strategy through **projected gradient descent to respect spatial constraints**.